dartmouth/intro-containerization/3-how-do-we-get-started.md

 # We need to start over with a new one

 # Stop our existing container
-docker stop webster
+podman stop webster

 # Delete it
-docker rm webster
+podman rm webster

 # If we wanted to stop and delete it with one command, the following works
-docker rm -f webster
+podman rm -f webster

 # Create some local HTML content
 mkdir -p $HOME/Downloads/webdocs